dev-sec/ansible-collection-hardening/README.md

 ![devsec.ssh_hardening](https://github.com/dev-sec/ansible-os-hardening/workflows/devsec.ssh_hardening/badge.svg)

-## Looking for the old ansible-ssh-hardening role?

-This role is now part of the hardening-collection.
-You can find the old role in the branch `legacy`.

 ## Description

 This role provides secure ssh-client and ssh-server configurations.
 It is intended to be compliant with the [DevSec SSH Baseline](https://github.com/dev-sec/ssh-baseline).